electricimp/FactoryTools/examples/README.md

-#Factory Fixture with Factory Agent Example
+#Factory Code with Factory Agent Example

 ##This Example shows how to
 * Use the Factory Tools library to determine if we are running in a factory environment.